venoajie/rag-ingestor-function/README.md

-# RAG Ingestion Function - Deployment Guide v3.0
+# OCI Serverless Function: RAG Ingestor - v4.0

-This repository contains the source code and deployment instructions for the RAG Ingestion Function.
-This guide has been updated with battle-tested commands and procedures to ensure a robust and repeatable deployment, incorporating critical lessons learned from production troubleshooting.
+This repository contains the source code and the definitive, battle-tested deployment guide for the `rag-ingestor` OCI Function.
+This document has been hardened with lessons learned from production incidents to ensure a robust and repeatable deployment.

-## 1. Overview
+## 1. Architectural Overview

-This is a serverless, event-driven OCI Function responsible for securely and efficiently loading indexed codebase data into a central PostgreSQL database.
+This function is a critical component of the RAG ecosystem.
+It is a serverless, event-driven service responsible for securely and efficiently loading indexed codebase data into a central PostgreSQL database.

-### Architecture Flow
+**Data Flow:**
 ```
 +------------------+      +----------------------+      +--------------------+      +------------------+
 | GitHub Actions   |----->| OCI Object Storage   |----->| OCI Function       |----->| PostgreSQL DB    |
 | (CI/CD Producer) |      | (rag-codebase-inbox) |      | (This Function)    |      | (Central DB)     |
 +------------------+      +----------------------+      +--------------------+      +------------------+
 ```

+**Core Technology:** This function is implemented as a self-contained **FastAPI application** running in a custom Docker container.

+**Architectural Decision (PB-20250924-01):** The decision to bypass the official Oracle Python FDK (`fdk`) was made after a critical, unfixable build deadlock was discovered.
+The `fdk`'s dependency on `httptools==0.4.0` is fundamentally incompatible with the C-API of Python 3.11+.
+This "FDK-less" approach resolves the build deadlock, unlocks the use of modern Python versions, and improves local testability.

 ## 2. Prerequisites